 OneLogin SAML 2.0 Endpoint (HTTP)

-This is a unique identifier for the IdP.
-You might also see it referred to as “Entity ID” or “Issuer”.
-Assertions from the IdP will contain this information, and Metabase will verify that it matches the value you set.
+The SAML identity provider issuer is a unique identifier for the IdP.
+You might also see “Issuer” referred to as “Entity ID”.
+Assertions from the IdP will contain this information, and Metabase will verify that the issuer matches the value you set.

 We recommend that you set this value to make your SAML configuration more secure.